w3f/polkadot-wiki/docs/learn/learn-bridge-hub.md

 id: learn-bridge-hub
 title: Bridge Hub
 sidebar_label: Bridge Hub
-description: Overview of Bridge Hub System Parachain.
+description: Overview of the Bridge Hub System Parachain.
 keywords: [Bridge, XCM, Bridge Hub]
 slug: ../learn-bridge-hub
 ---

-The primary functionality of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain is to secure the parachains and facilitate secure communication between them.
-All other functionalities like asset transfers, governance, identities and especially bridging, which can be resource intensive can benefit from operating seaparately on system parachains.
-That's why, the Bridge Hub system parachain is operating on
+The primary functionality of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+relay chain is to secure the parachains and facilitate secure communication between them.
+All other functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on [system parachains](./learn-system-chains.md).
+System parachains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.

+The Bridge Hub system parachain operates on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} since 2023.
-The Bridge Hub has all the required bridge pallets in its runtime, which enable trustless bridging with other blockchain networks like {{ polkadot: Kusama :polkadot }}{{ kusama: Polkadot :kusama }}, Ethereum etc. The Bridge Hub uses the native token of the relay chain,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and is responsible for faciliating bridges to the wider Web3 space.
+It contains the required bridge [pallets](../general/glossary.md#pallet) in its runtime, which enable trustless bridging with other blockchain networks like {{ polkadot: Kusama :polkadot }}{{ kusama: Polkadot :kusama }} and Ethereum .
+The Bridge Hub uses the native token of the relay chain,
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.

 ## Trustless Bridges on Bridge Hub